-- If you are adding everything into a bread machine, just add the gluten ingredients in the order given, set the machine on the dough cycle and let the machine work for about 30 minutes.
+- If you are adding everything into a bread machine, add the gluten ingredients in the order given, set the machine on the dough cycle, and let the machine work for about 30 minutes.
 It does not need to work for a whole cycle.

 - By hand, mix the water, canola oil, paprika, sage, and salt in a large bowl.
 Add the vital wheat gluten, chickpea flour, and tapioca, if using, to the liquid ingredients.
 Knead the liquid and the dry ingredients together for about 15 minutes or until the gluten is shiny and cohesive.

 - In either case, set the gluten aside for another 30 minutes so it can relax.
-You can double the recipe, but divide it in half before allowing it to rest.
+Then, you can double the recipe but divide it in half before allowing it to rest.

 To Make the Stuffing: